Food Safety

 As mentioned earlier, a good rule of thumb is to wash and sanitize your utensils after every meal shift (or every four hours).
 This practice will guarantee that you remove any potential bacteria or pathogens from the utensils, giving your customers a safe dining experience and your kitchen a much-needed reset after a busy food prep and service period.

-Keep the Kitchen Organized
+Keep the kitchen organized

 While good kitchen organization might seem like a luxury, the reality is that it’s more of a necessity.
 You don’t need to completely Marie Kondo the place, but you should take a few simple measures to make sure everything is in its rightful place and ways to find it.